Contact: abhizer [at] abhizer.com

 Theme by orderedlist

-Mihai Budiu, Leonid Ryzhyk, Gerd Zellweger, Ben Pfaff, Lalith Suresh, Simon Kassing, Abhinav Gyawali, Matei Budiu, Tej Chajed, Frank McSherry, Val Tannen, “DBSP : Automatic Incremental View Maintenance for Rich Query Language,” accepted for publication in The VLDB Journal.
+Mihai Budiu, Leonid Ryzhyk, Gerd Zellweger, Ben Pfaff, Lalith Suresh, Simon Kassing, Abhinav Gyawali, Matei Budiu, Tej Chajed, Frank McSherry, Val Tannen, “DBSP : Automatic Incremental View Maintenance for Rich Query Language,” published in The International Journal on Very Large Data Bases (VLDB), Vol. 34, no 39, 2025, 25 pages.

 DBSP is a computational engine for continuous analysis of changing data.
 With DBSP, a programmer writes code in terms of computations on a complete data set, but DBSP implements it incrementally, meaning that changes to the data set run in time proportional to the size of the change rather than the size of the data set.
 This is a major advantage for applications that work with large data sets that change frequently in small ways.